 As is often the case in a small city, Seminole doesn't have a public transportation system that people use for their commute.

-The per capita income in Seminole in 2010 was $23,126, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $92,504 for a family of four.
+The per capita income in Seminole in 2010 was $23,049, which is middle income relative to Texas and the nation.
+This equates to an annual income of $92,196 for a family of four.
 However, Seminole contains both very wealthy and poor people as well.

+Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Black or African-American.
 Seminole also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.19% of the city’s residents.
-Important ancestries of people in Seminole include Irish, English, Pennsylvania German, and French .
+People of Hispanic or Latino origin account for 42.59% of the city’s residents.
+Important ancestries of people in Seminole include English, Irish, Scottish, and Pennsylvania German.